cheminfo/nmrium-docs/docs/00_quickstart/00_quickstart.md

 :::note Integrated structure editor

-Click onto the panel **Structures** on the right side of the screen and then on the **+** sign.
+Click on the **Chemical structures** panel on the right side of the screen and then on the **+** sign.
 A window opens where you can draw your molecular structure.
-Then click on the **Save** button.
-In the panel **Structures**, the drawn molecular structure appears as well as the molecular weight and the molecular formula.
+Then click the **Save** button.
+The drawn molecular structure then appears in the **Chemical structures** panel, along with the molecular weight and molecular formula.

 :::

 ## Processing of raw data

-By default NMRium will automatically process raw data.
-If you need further customization you may find more information about manual processing [here](/help/processing)
+By default, NMRium automatically processes raw data.
+For further customization, see the page on [manual processing](/help/processing).

 ## Ranges and multiplet analysis

 Click the **Ranges and multiplet analysis** button on the left side to define integration zones and multiplets.
-Alternatively you should use the shortcut <kbd>r</kbd>.
+Alternatively, use the shortcut <kbd>r</kbd>.
 You can begin with an automatic analysis, which can be adjusted manually as needed.

 Tips for working with ranges:

 - To adjust a range, drag its boundary to the desired position.
-- To delete a range, hover over it and press the <kbd>backspace</kbd> key.
+- To delete a range, hover over it and press <kbd>Backspace</kbd>.
-- To manually add a range, hold <kbd>shift</kbd> while clicking, dragging, and releasing over the desired area.
+- To manually add a range, hold <kbd>Shift</kbd> while clicking, dragging, and releasing over the desired area.

 ![Ranges and multiplet analysis](ranges.gif)